Adjunct Associate Professor of Environmental Health

 Model Evaluation, Model Uncertainty, and Concentration Fluctuations

-Under support of the American Petroleum Institute, a statistical method for evaluating air quality models was developed and applied to many types of source scenarios, models, and field data sets.
-This method is now accepted as a standard in international research on dispersion model evaluation.
+A statistical method for evaluating air quality models was developed by Dr. Hanna and applied to many types of source scenarios, models, and field data sets.
+This method is now accepted as a standard in international research on dispersion model evaluation (e.g., see www.harmo.org/kit).
 The U.S. Air Force, the U.S. Army, and the American Petroleum Institute supported the further development of a framework for evaluating and for estimating the uncertainty in environmental models.
-During the past few years, the Department of Defense, the Department of Energy, and the Department of Homeland Security have sponsored additional studies of model evaluation methods, with emphasis on scenarios where chemical or biological agents might be released.
+During the past few years, the Department of Defense, the Department of Energy, the Environmental Protection Agency, and the Department of Homeland Security have sponsored additional studies of model evaluation methods, with emphasis on scenarios where chemical or biological agents might be released.

 From 2004 through 2007, Dr. Hanna was a lead scientist in a Defense Threat Reduction Agency (DTRA) study involving improvements of methods to account for mesoscale and regional-scale uncertainties in transport and dispersion estimates.